Johnny Depp issues warning to fans after social media fandom grows

 The actor, who recently won a defamation trial against his ex-wife Amber Heard, shared a statement to his Instagram Stories on Sunday (19 June).

-Depp was addressing the rise on fake profiles pretending to be him, capitalising on the public interest in the actor following the trial.
+Depp was addressing the rise in fake profiles pretending to be him, capitalising on the public interest in the actor following the trial.

 The Pirates of the Caribbean star amassed 10 million followers within 24 hours of posting his first TikTok video.
 Before that, he reached more than three million followers without sharing a single video.
 As of writing, he has 15.1 million followers on TikTok, and 25.9 million followers on Instagram.